Seattle Public Schools

 If you would like to request a refund, transfer, or donation of your student’s account funds, please complete the Refund/Transfer/Donate Request Form and submit it through Let’s Talk for processing.

-Student Meal Debt
+Student Meal Charge Policy

-Student Meal Debt Policy and Payment Expectations
+Student Meal Charge Policy and Payment Expectations

 Seattle Public Schools is committed to providing nutritious meals to all students.
 However, we expect all families and students to fulfill their obligation to pay for meals prior to purchase.
 Any outstanding debt on a student’s meal account will be pursued by the district.